lyteword/chspurgeon-tod/volume-4/psalm-103.md

 {1} We might have filled much of our space with the fables from the rabbis and the fathers in reference to eagles; but they are too absurd, and ought never to be repeated.
 We hope, therefore, that the reader will excuse if not commend the omission.

 **Verse 5.** *Thy youth is renewed like the eagle's.* —The Scripture knows nothing of the idea that the eagle when old renews its youth.
 That there is nothing of this kind contained in Isa 40:31, which is commonly appealed to, but that it is rather the powerful flight of the eagle that is there referred to, "they mount up on wings like the eagle, they run and are not weary, "is evident from the parallel, *fly, run, march.
-E.W.
-Hengstenberg.*
+E. W. Hengstenberg.*

 **Verse 5.** *Thy youth is renewed like the eagle's.
 Thy activity will renew itself like the eagle*.
 That is to say, From day to day he will receive and increase his strength and rigour, so that he may thrive and flourish like the eagle.
 The comparison with the eagle is not drawn in point of *renovation*, but in point of vigour and *activity* continually renewing itself; as Isa 40:31, says, *"They that wait upon the LORD shall renew their strength, they shall mount up with wings as eagles."
 Venema.*